unixorn/ha-mqtt-discoverable/README.md

 my_valve.closed()
 ```
 #### Position command valve
 This mode is active when `reports_position = True`.
-The mode is different from other sensors as it can send a payload encoded/decoded as JSON, like the light device can.
+The mode is different from other sensors as it can send a payload encoded/decoded as JSON, like the light entity can.

 The valve can report two possible states `opening` and `closing`, a position (0-100) or a combination in JSON format, for example: `'{"state": "opening", "position": 42}'`.
 The command payload can be either `STOP` or a position (0-100).